 Set up your pet-friendly offer

 The growing market of people travelling with pets is a great opportunity for your hotel this year.
 Inspired to capture the interest of local residents, looking for a nearby staycation with their four-legged friends?
-Contact us here to create a new campaign to leverage your pet-friendly services.
+Contact us at firstname.lastname@example.org to create a new campaign to leverage your pet-friendly services.